 You must prove that the negligent act CAUSED your injuries.
 Only after you have proved negligence AND causation does a jury consider your damages.

 Consist of past, present and future: medical bills and wage loss, which under Oregon law are called economic damages.
 Non-economic damages are damages for past, present and future: pain and suffering and interference with your ability to lead your normal daily life.
-If you are no longer able to play a sport you love, or participate in a hobby, or it’s simply harder for you to brush your hair, or look over your left shoulder when driving, all of these kinds of things go to your non-economic damages.To learn more or to get more specific answers to questions contact Jon Friedman at, firstname.lastname@example.org or submit an inquiry on-line.
+If you are no longer able to play a sport you love, or participate in a hobby, or it’s simply harder for you to brush your hair, or look over your left shoulder when driving, all of these kinds of things go to your non-economic damages.To learn more or to get more specific answers to questions contact Portland personal injury attorney Jon Friedman at, email@example.com or submit an inquiry on-line.